-Advanced Community Association Operation is a four week course designed for Michigan condominium and homeowner association officers and directors, managers, developers and individual owners.
+Introduction to Successful Community Association Operation is a four week course designed for Michigan condominium and homeowner association officers and directors, managers, developers and individual owners.
 Seminar attendees will gain valuable insight on a wide range of legal topics.
-All attendees receive a complimentary copy of Robert Meisner’s booklet, Condominium Operation: Getting Started and Staying on the Right Track.
+All attendees receive a complimentary copy of Robert Meisner’s booklet, Community Association Operation: Getting Started and Staying on the Right Track.

 Time: 7:00pm – 9:00pm

-Cost: The cost for the first person is $99, each additional person from the same association is $85.
+Cost: The cost for the first person is $99, and each additional registration from the same association is $49.
 If you can’t make all dates, feel free to send a colleague in your place.

 There were so many things I learned, such as enforcing bylaws consistently, pursuing collections, treating everyone the same, how to record minutes of board and membership meetings, and maintaining the community. – Trish, Board Member

 I now feel empowered with valuable information gained in this course to enable me to operate as a director with accountability.
 All board members should be required to take these classes to broaden their level of understanding in order to make sound decisions. – Jennifer, Board Member

 Northwestern Michigan College Class October 24, 2019

 How to Properly Operate Your Condominium / Community Association